 - Phase 1 - The primary goal is to move beyond the current machine hardware capability with multiple 10-Gbps connections and to prepare for extension to higher data transfer performance with the coming ESnet 100-Gbps network and multiple distributed storage systems. - Test environment involving LLNL and NERSC. - Phase 2 - Extend the phase 1 operating environment to ALCF and ORNL for ESG data archives on ANI testbed. - The primary goal is to make use of the available 100-Gbps network capability with the designed data transfer framework at ALCF, LBNL/NERSC, and ORNL for ESG data archives and to continue work on data transfers including LLNL. - Phase 3 - High-performance data transfers technique over the 100-Gbps network environment will be extended to the broader ESG community, if resource permits, and these research activities will be prepared for ESG production activities.

 2.5.
-Research Tasks and Integration Issues
+Research Tasks and Integration Challenges on the testbed and 100-Gbps network environment